yuvalmGS/gigaspaces-wiki-jekyll/xap97/indexing.markdown

 # Indexing at Run-time

-Indexes can be added dynamically at run-time using the GigaSpaces Management Center GUI or via API using the `GigaSpaceTypeManager` interface.
+Indexes can be added dynamically at run-time using the GigaSpaces Management Center GUI or via API using the {{GigaSpaceTypeManager}} interface in conjunction with {{SpaceIndexFactory}}.
+See example below:

+{% highlight java%}
+   gigaspace.getTypeManager().asyncAddIndex("MyDataType",
+   SpaceIndexFactory.createPropertyIndex("myProperty", SpaceIndexType.BASIC));
+{%endhighlight%}

 {% exclamation %} Removing an index or changing an index type is currently not supported.